getditto/template-app-swift-todo/README.md

 - Select "New Task" from the plus menu to create a simple task
 - Select "Users" from the plus menu to view tasks for a given user, or view all tasks as "Super Adnim", the default user
 - In list view, click the body of a task row to open it in Edit view
-- In list view, click task row "plus" icon to add (random) user invitations
-- Toggle task completion status in Edit view, or by clicking the row icon in the list view
+- In list view, toggle task completion status in place by clicking the row icon
 - Evict task in the Edit view

 ![Tasks_app_screenshot_473x1024](https://github.com/getditto/template-app-swift-todo/assets/10930016/d43f7fea-c38f-48ca-a4f2-f2773e4961a9)